shahzaib-zabi1/SorttingVisualizer/README.md

 # React.js Sorting Algorithm Visualizer

-This project is a React.js (Vite) web application that allows users to visualize various sorting algorithms such as Bubble Sort and Insertion Sort in real-time.
+This project is a React.js web application that allows users to visualize various sorting algorithms such as Bubble Sort and Insertion Sort in real-time.
 It's a fun and educational way to learn about sorting algorithms.
 The user is able to adjust the speed of the sorting process and read about how the algorithm works.